Skip to content

 The British Columbia Human Rights Code says that sexual harassment is against the law.
 It protects people from discrimination and harassment based on specific grounds, including sex, sexual orientation, gender identity, or gender expression.
 Under the code, your employer is required to prevent and respond to sexual harassment in the workplace.

 The Workers Compensation Act (WCA) and its Occupational Health and Safety Regulation are all about safety in workplaces.
 These are the laws in British Columbia that protect workers from all sorts of hazards at work.
 These do not specifically explain how to deal with sexual harassment.
 They are about health and safety issues more broadly.
-If you work in B.C., you’ll find your workplace sexual harassment protections outlined by the Occupational Health and Safety policies created by WorkSafeBC, that deal with bullying and harassment more generally.
+If you work in B.C., you’ll find your workplace sexual harassment protections outlined by the Occupational Health and Safety policies created by WorkSafeBC that deal with bullying and harassment more generally.
 These policies are meant to help both you and your employer understand how sexual harassment should be dealt with under the WCA as a health and safety issue.

 These laws work together to protect you from sexual harassment.
-Your employer has responsibilities under all of these laws.
+Your employer has responsibilities under all these laws.

 Does the WCA apply in your situation?